ImmVis/NEOviz-supplemental-materials/README.md

 # NEOviz-supplemental-materials
-Supplemental materials available for research paper NEOviz.
+Supplemental materials that are available for the research paper "NEOviz: Characterizing and Visualizing Time-Evolving Uncertainty in Near-Earth Asteroid Trajectories".
 Currently under review.